gregplaysguitar/ScrollBalance.js/readme.md

 Columns could be floated, inline-block or positioned absolutely - the only requirement is that they're side-by-side on the page.

+With multiple columns, the tallest will be used as the reference height which the others scroll and fix within.
+If there's only one column, it will scroll and fix within it's parent element.

 Initialise the plugin like so:

     var scrollbalance = new ScrollBalance($('.column'), {